jskills/audioLib/README.md

 # audioLib
-Various tools to manage mp3 file data
+Various tools to manage mp3 file data and
+Use of Postgres to store a music library